Recombinant human activin A protein (Qk001)

 • Lyophilized from acetonitrile, TFA

-Activin A activity is determined using the activin-responsive firefly luciferase reporter assay in stably transfected HEK293T cells.
-Cells are treated in triplicate with a serial dilution of activin A. Firefly luciferase activity is measured and normalized.
-EC50 = 11.9 pM (309.4 pg/mL).
+Activin A activity was determined using the activin-responsive firefly luciferase reporter assay in transiently transfected HEK293T cells.
+Cells were treated in triplicate with a serial dilution of activin A. Firefly luciferase activity was measured and normalized.
+EC50 = 11.9 pM (309.4 pg/ml).
 Data from Qk001 lot #104276.

 Activin A migrates as a single band at 24 kDa in non-reducing (NR) and 13 kDa as a single monomeric species upon reduction (R).
 No contaminating protein bands are visible.
 Purified recombinant protein (7 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptothanol, R) and non-reduced conditions (NR) and stained with Coomassie Brilliant Blue R250.
 Data from Qk001 lot #011.